radek-kowalczyk-39/operation-fight-putin/README.rst

 - https://ryandawson.substack.com/
 - https://vk.com/rydawson

+**NOTE:** Ryan Dawson interviewed Andrei Martyanov which you can see @ `rumble.com <https://rumble.com/v18n5bp-ryan-interviews-andrei-martyanov-about-the-ukraine-war.html>`_.

 Hateful messages
 ^^^^^^^^^^^^^^^^
   I can not stress this enough.
 They 🔔 will get Europe destroyed.
 No matter what is left of Russia and America, Europe loses everything.
 You have got to stop supporting Ukraine.
 You gain nothing and risk your existence.